 The number one cause of spinal stenosis is arthritis, which is a condition caused by the disintegration of the cushioning material between involved bones.
 Osteoarthritis is known to cause changes in the size and thickening of ligaments around the spine.
 This can put unnecessary pressure on the spinal nerves and the spinal cord leading to stenosis.
 Other causes may include injuries to the spine, herniated discs, Paget’s disease and tumors.

-There are some people who are born with spinal stenosis or health conditions that lead to its development.
+There are also some people who are born with spinal stenosis or health conditions that lead to its development.
 In such a case, the stenosis symptoms will start showing between 30 and 50 years.

 Symptoms of Spinal Stenosis